Travel Times by Train in Italy

 Rome to Milan: 2 Hours 55 Minutes

 Milan to Rome is one of the busiest routes in Italy, and it's easy to see why.
 Just under three hours connects the country's fashion capital with its ancient heart.
-The non-stop Frecciarossa trains make this journey feel even shorter, and during peak hours, there are trains leaving almost every half hour.
+The non-stop trains make this journey feel even shorter, and during peak hours, there are trains leaving almost every half hour.

 Florence to Milan: 1 Hour 55 Minutes